Storage facilities are on the rise in Commercial Real Estate, but why?

 Two Words – Data Management.

 This is not your father’s infrastructure.
-Data centers need a particular type of building, they can't be in just any warehouse.
-These facilities house state of the art high tech equipment that needs to stay at a constant temperature.
-Even 10 minutes of overheating can cause an entire server system to go down.
+Data centers need a particular type of building, they can’t be in just any warehouse. these facilities house state of the art high tech equipment hat needs to stay at a constant temperature.
+Even 10 minutes of overheat can cause an entire server system to go down.
 Climate temperature is the number one concern for these types of facilities.

 It is undebatable that the data center sector is on the rise with guaranteed growth for the foreseeable future.
 It will continue to change the sectors of commercial real estate for many years to come.